miraisecurity/stop-spam/README.md

 # Stop-Spam: Techniques to Stop Unsolicited Emails in Exchange
-Every morning I wake up to a plethora of unsolicited spam blast.
+Every morning I wake up to a plethora of unsolicited spam blasts.
 When you have a "C" in your title, you are a marked person.
 I figured I'd create an Exchange rule to stop, block, unsubscribe and report spam emails.

 Note: Filtering in/out emails can break stuff and also block/report legitimate email, so please implement the following with care and **use at your own risk**.